-Noam Chomsky, the MIT professor, author and dissident intellectual, just turned eighty years old this past December.
+Noam Chomsky, MIT professor, author and dissident intellectual, just turned eighty years old this past December.
 He has written over 100 books, but despite being called “the most important intellectual alive” by the New York Times, he is rarely heard in the corporate media.
 He spoke recently in New York City at an event sponsored by the Brecht Forum.
 More than 2,000 people packed into the Riverside Church in Harlem to hear his address, titled “Crisis and Hope: Theirs and Ours.”
 In his talk, Chomsky discussed the global economic crisis, the environment, wars in Iraq, Afghanistan and Pakistan, resistance to American empire and much more.

-Speech given on 12 June 2009 at the Riverside Church in New York, NY
+Speech given on June 12, 2009 at the Riverside Church in New York, NY.

 • Noam Chomsky 3 DVD set

 • Noam Chomsky speech, What Next?
 The Elections, the Economy, and the World

 Please wait while your gift is being added to the cart.